 The photo books you can buy from the application are a very nice way to finish up your trip.
 They are of good quality, not too expensive, and much nicer way to share your trip with family and friends.
 The interface is not the most intuitive and it can be slow so be ready to spend some times generating it (will be much easier if you did some management on the steps along the way).

 Most of the time I forget to turn it on, but Strava can be a nice addition to the road trip.
 It provides some info about the ride and it has a good road tracking in case you find a fun curvy road and want to save it for the future.
+In the evening I might also title the ride (

 I like to keep all the tracking locked down, but enabling someone to see your GPS coordinates on Google Maps might be a good choice.
 If your friends/family haven't heard from you for a long time it can provide them general vicinity of where to look for you.